 What Does CEPA Involve?

-DHSES works with the County Emergency Managers to schedule the CEPA and to ensure appropriate State and local representation.
+DHSES works with County emergency managers to schedule the CEPA and to ensure appropriate State and local representation.
 It takes approximately three hours to complete a session.
 DHSES provides the facilitator and scribe for the session, and shares participant guides and other resources in advance to ensure all parties understand the process.
-To date, DHSES has completed three statewide rounds of CEPA to date, with the first round completed in 2014-2016, the second round in 2017-2019, and the third round in 2020-2022.

 Who Attends CEPA Sessions?